The Jesus Incident: Plot introduction

-The surface of the planet Pandora is 80% seas, and the sea is dominated by a type of kelp which appears to be sentient.
-The land is overrun by a number of deadly predators that are efficient killers, requiring people on the planet surface to adapt to a highly stressful lifestyle living within a fortress.
+Pandora is 80% sea which dominated by a type of kelp which appears to be sentient.
+The land is overrun by deadly efficient predators, forcing those living on the surface to adapt to a highly stressful lifestyle living within a fortress.
 The main fortress is known as Colony, a small city that is predominantly underground.
 When The Jesus Incident begins there have been three failed attempts at colonization of the surface.
-The current colony is starting a second colonization site, known as The Redoubt.
+(The current colony is starting a second colonization site, known as The Redoubt.)

 In addition to Raja Flattery, several main characters drive the narrative.
 Morgan Oakes is the head administrator of both the crew and the colonists and the central provocateur whose actions drive the conflict.
 Jesus Lewis is his main assistant as well as a biological engineer.
 Kerro Panille is a poet who has a special relationship with Ship.
 Legata Hamill is an administrative assistant and data analyst for Morgan Oakes.
 The planet Pandora itself with its non-human inhabitants is another main character of the book.
 As the book progresses, the reader discovers that the kelp, the hylighters, and other creatures of the planet appear to be linked into a large entity with a shared consciousness, Avata.

 Jesus Lewis is the manager and chief scientist of Lab One which is a genetic engineering facility that is working on genetically modified clones of human beings in order to develop a class of engineered human beings who can survive the predators of Pandora.
 The clones are viewed as organic tools much like they were presented in Destination: Void where clones are sent out in specially prepared space ships to create an artificial consciousness.
 There is a clear social distinction between clones and naturally born human beings, a distinction that in the end leads to the outbreak of a series of battles and confrontations (slave rebellions) between natural humans and clones as conflict over food supplies and assignment of risk escalates.

 The other major project of Lab One is to create a tool that will eliminate the kelp living in the seas of Pandora.
 The kelp is viewed by the leadership of the Oakes administration as the major impediment to the exploitation of the seas as a source of food.